chrisweather/RocMQTTdisplay/README.md

 	* Up to 10 different Fonts
 	* Up to 10 Templates
 	* Up to 20 Logos
-- Scrolltext for static or dynamic content on all connected displays
+- Individual Scrolltext for static or dynamic content on all connected displays
 - Rocrail dynamic variables support
 - German Umlaut support
-- Clock/Date available for all displays (NTP time or Rocrail time)
+- Clock/Date available for all displays (NTP time or Railroad time)
 - Display rotation
 - Brightness controllable per display
 - Screensaver
 - Tested with these displays: I2C Oled 128x32 0.87 and 0.91, 128x64, 64x48, 96x16, (64x32, 72x40)
 - Also works with 2x and 4x OLED Adapters from this project https://wiki.mobaledlib.de/anleitungen/oled/oled-adapter
-- Webinterface for configuration
+- Webinterface for configuration via browser
 - Updates via OTA
 - Demo Mode